-- 3.1.
+- iii.
+Ensure all members are advised at the earliest opportunity (via MemberNews currently). - 3.2.
 In taking any decision, the officer concerned must be satisfied that the following issues have been considered and actions taken where appropriate.

 All of these issues should be considered at the earliest possible stage: - i.
 The views of the relevant committee Chair following the application of the consultation criteria set out in paragraph (iii) below. - ii.
 The implication of any council policy, initiative, strategy or procedure.
 Officers need to be aware of any potential impact of a delegated decision in other areas.
 In such cases, consultation with officers, relevant committee Chairs and local councillors, where the issue relates to a specific area, should take place. - iii.
-Consultation and the views emanating from that process.
+Consultation and the views emanating from that process. - iv.

-- iv.
 The range of available options. - v.
 The staffing, financial and legal implications. - vi.
 The assessment of any associated risks in accordance with the council's Risk Management Strategy. - vii.
 The involvement of appropriate statutory officers. - viii.
 The relevance of any regional or national guidance from other relevant bodies. - ix.
 The council's Constitution, its contract and financial procedures and regulations, all relevant guidance, legislation and codes of practice. - x.
-The need to secure Best Value. - 3.2.
+The need to secure Best Value. - 3.3.
 In order to assist with the above, arrangements should be made by relevant officers to deal with times of absence, such as holidays.
 This could, for example, be through a named alternative.